Acquisition of Commercial Property

-If you are considering buying or joining an investment group to purchase commercial property in the New York City metropolitan area or surrounding counties, arrange a free consultation with a Cohen & Cohen Law Group, P.C. attorney before you sign anything.
+If you are considering buying or joining an investment group to purchase commercial property in the New York City metropolitan area or surrounding counties, arrange a free consultation with a COHEN & COHEN PERSONAL INJURY LAWYERS, P.C. attorney before you sign anything.
 Our attorneys have been helping people realize their commercial property ownership and investment objectives for more than 10 years.
 We understand the legal issues that can help make an investment more secure, and we can recognize issues that may rot away the foundation of your financial goals.

 Before purchasing a commercial property in Queens or anywhere in the New York City metropolitan area, call us.
 We work with local investors as well as statewide and out-of-state clients who have real estate interests in the New York City metropolitan area.

 What Is A Certificate Of Property?

 Before you make a legally binding offer on a commercial property, it is critical that you know whether local zoning regulations will allow you to use the property for your intended purpose.
 The certificate of property may restrict the use of the building as a community facility, meaning you may only lease to certain types of businesses such as a doctor’s office or church.

 A certificate of occupancy will reveal who is leasing space in the building and the terms of the lease agreements.
 An estoppel certificate is a signed agreement from the current owner’s mortgage lender stating whether there are any tenant claims against the landlord or outstanding payments due, for which the new buyer may be responsible.

 You Have A Realtor.
 Why Hire A Lawyer?